jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 to be full of soup.
 ‘There’s certainly too much pepper in that soup!’
 Alice said to herself, as well as she could for sneezing.
 There was certainly too much of it in the air.
-Even the Duchess sneezed occasionally;
-and as for the baby, it was sneezing and howling alternately without
+Even the Duchess sneezed oc- casionally; and as for the baby, it was sneezing and howling alternately without

 a moment’s pause.
 The only things in the kitchen that did not sneeze, were the cook, and a large cat which was sitting on the hearth and grinning from ear to ear.
 ‘Please would you tell me,’ said
-Alice, a little timidly, for she was not quite sure whether it was good manners for her to speak first, ‘why your cat grins like that?’
+Alice, a little timidly, for she was not quite sure whether it was good man- ners for her to speak first, ‘why your cat grins like that?’
 ‘It’s a Cheshire cat,’ said the
 Duchess, ‘and that’s why.
 Pig!’
-She said the last word with such sudden violence that Alice quite jumped; but she saw in another moment that it was addressed to the baby, and not to her, so she took courage, and went on again:
+She said the last word with such sudden violence that Alice quite jumped; but she saw in another mo- ment that it was addressed to the baby, and not to her, so she took courage, and went on again:
 ‘I didn’t know that Cheshire cats always grinned; in fact, I didn’t know that